 Yaw Nyarko, a native of Ghana, is a Professor of Economics at New York University (NYU) and the founding Director of NYU’s Africa House.
 He is the Director of the NYU Center for Technology and Economic Development, and also the co-Director of the Development Research Institute.
 He is the 2009 winner of the BBVA Frontiers in Knowledge Award on Economic Development Cooperation.
 His research interests are in the area of Economic Development and Theoretical Economics.
 He has worked on models of human capital as engines of economic growth, as well as on the Brain Drain and skills acquisition in the growth process, and is currently engaged in research on Technology and Economic Development.

 He is the author of many published research papers and is the recipient of numerous awards and grants, and has served as Editor/Associate Editor on a number of academic economics journals.
-He has also served as a consultant to many organizations including the World Bank, the United Nations, and the Social Science Research Council.
-He is the immediate past Vice Provost of New York University with a portfolio which included the oversight and establishment of campuses of NYU in Africa around the world.
-Yaw Nyarko received a B.A. the University of Ghana, and an M.A. and Ph.D. in Economics from Cornell University.
+He is the current president of the African Econometric Society.
+He has served as a consultant to many organizations including the World Bank, the United Nations, and the Social Science Research Council.
+He is the immediate past Vice Provost of New York University with a portfolio which included the oversight and establishment of campuses of NYU in Africa and around the world.
+Yaw Nyarko received a B.A. from the University of Ghana, and an M.A. and Ph.D. in Economics from Cornell University.

 Marian Tes, Grants Manager (Joint with DRI and CTED)